-Why do banks use highest and best when they receive multiple offers?
+Why do sellers use highest and best when they receive multiple offers?

-Banks that use highest and best make buyers mad, but they have a good reason to use it.
-The biggest reason the banks use highest and best, is they want to formally give every buyer notice of multiple offers and give them a chance to raise their offer.
-Banks have been sued a lot lately and they want to do everything by the book, with paperwork to prove it.
+Highest and best situations can make buyers mad, but the sellers have a good reason to use it.
+The biggest reason is they want to formally give every buyer notice of multiple offers and give them a chance to raise their offer.
+Banks in particular have been sued a lot and they want to do everything by the book, with paperwork to prove it.
 Highest and best is usually the most fair way to handle multiple offers.

 Banks and traditional sellers also use highest and best to try to get the most money they can for their house.
 They are the owner of the house and they have every right to try to maximize their profit or cut their losses.

 For more great information on how to buy and sell houses check out: How to Buy a House: What Everyone Should Know Before They Buy or Sell a Home.
 This book is available as an eBook and paperback on Amazon.

 Getting information from the listing agent about other offers